qqpigass/FREEPII/README.md

 <br />

 ### Evaluation model performance
-The average prediction across all folds will be used to evaluate model overall performance on PPI classification. <br />
+1. PPI classification performance: The average predictions of FREEPII across all folds will be used to evaluate model overall performance on PPI classification.
+Evaluation indicators include sensitivity, specificity, Matthews correlation coefficient (MCC), area under the receiver-operator characteristic curve (AUC of ROC), etc. Follow the scripts: code/performance/Performance_PPI.R to get the performance scores.
+2. Evaluation of the quality of predicted clusters (with gold-standard): To evaluate the structural compositional similarity between predicted clusters and a reference protein complex dataset, we use the composite score.
+The composite score is the sum of three components: Overlap, Accuracy, and Maximum Matching Ratio (MMR).
+Follow the scripts: code/performance/Composite_score_Complex.R to calculate the composite scores of the predicted protein complexes.
+3. Evaluation of the quality of predicted clusters (without gold-standard):

 ### References